woss/fork-polkadot-js-api/substrate/extrinsics.md

   - `era` may not be lower than one following the most recently paid era.
 If it is higher,  then it indicates an instruction to skip the payout of all previous eras.

-  - `validators` is the list of all validators that `who` had exposure to during `era`.
+  - `validators` is the list of all validators that `who` had exposure to during `era`,  alongside the index of `who` in the clipped exposure of the validator.
+I.e. each element is a tuple of   `(validator, index of `who` in clipped exposure of validator)`.
 If it is incomplete, then less than the full reward will be paid out.
 It must not exceed `MAX_NOMINATIONS`.

   WARNING: once an era is payed for a validator such validator can't claim the payout of previous era.